apache/calcite/site/_docs/howto.md

 ./gradlew prepareVote -Prc=0

 # Push release candidate to ASF servers
-# If you prefer to use Github account, change pushRepositoryProvider to GITHUB
+# If you prefer to use GitHub account, change pushRepositoryProvider to GITHUB
 ./gradlew prepareVote -Prc=0 -Pasf -Pasf.git.pushRepositoryProvider=GITBOX
 {% endhighlight %}